swoodhouse/SCNS-Toolkit/README.md

 Two scripts are provided in the toolkit, for converting single cell gene expression data into a format that can be handled by the synthesis engine, and for subsequent analysis of synthesised Boolean networks.

 ### constructSTG.fsx
-F# script for Windows or Linux which discretises a CSV file containing single cell gene expression data to binary expression values, and then constructs a state transition graph.
+F# script for Linux, Windows or Mac OS X which discretises a CSV file containing single cell gene expression data to binary expression values, and then constructs a state transition graph.
 The input CSV file must have genes as column names and unique cell identifiers as row names.

 The script produces CSV files for input to the synthesis engine and a SIF file for visualisation in Cytoscape (or a similar tool).